STOCK MARKET ANIMALS

 is volatile – just takes one little thing

-to set it off (like a war or new President)
+to set it off (like a war or tweet from the President)

 IMPLIED VOLATILITY (IV) is shown on your trading